Updated: Jun 17

 We want to train up our children to learn God’s Word (and indeed, a variety of subjects) on their own, yet we often don’t know how to accomplish that goal.
 As a result, we purchase resources to help us, but what happens when our children have their own families?
 Will they be able to teach their kids on their own, or will they be reliant upon resources?
-What if there is a way to use resources in a way that eventually frees us from their use?
+Is there a way to use resources so that we are eventually freed from their use?

 I enjoy helping kids to develop motions for memorization.
 I’m fairly good at it, and the process is natural to me.
+I've worked in an individualized, homeschool setting, but I've also worked in larger group contexts, like in our home church.
 The classroom leaders in our home church did not always have access to myself or to my other lead worker, Cleo.
-In order to give them the benefit of what I enjoy doing on my own, I began to develop verse sheets.
-These resources would allow my teachers to do their work without having to plan or put together verse actions on their own.
-At first, they worked great.
+In order to give them the benefit of what I enjoy doing on my own, I created some verse sheets for them to use.
+These resources would allow my teachers to show the students physical actions to use while memorizing Scripture, but would not require my teachers to plan or put together verse actions on their own.
+At first, the verse sheet resources worked great.
 Then, the inevitable happened: I failed to get verse sheets to my people one Sunday, and they were forced to adapt.
 Thinking quickly, our volunteers had the kids help them to make their own actions, and drew them out on blank sheets of paper.
 When I made it back to the classroom, I saw four or five mini-posters stacked in order on the table we kept up front.
 Of course, I had failed my workers by not getting them the resource at the right time.
 However, beyond the immediate opportunity I had for improvement, something very interesting had transpired:

 The students had practice making their own actions!